 The director of NIAAA’s Division of Treatment and Recovery Research was amazed.
 In the light of this, he said “These and other recent findings turn on its head much of what we thought we knew about alcoholism.”8 To learn more visit Alcoholics Can Recover from Alcoholism & Drink in Moderation.

-Those who use AA or other disease theory 12-step groups are using a non-medical approach.
+Those who use AA or other 12-step groups are using a non-medical approach.
 Dr. Stanton Peele poses a simple question.
 “Why supposed medical treatment consists mainly of going to group meetings and why people can’t develop their own spiritual approaches to life if they choose are questions disease theory adherents ignore.”9

 The Supreme Court also held that the arguments in favor of the disease theory are a syllogism.
-Furthermore, “the inescapable fact is that there is no agreement among members of the medical profession about what it means to say that ‘alcoholism’ is a ‘disease.'”13
+And “the inescapable fact is that there is no agreement among members of the medical profession about what it means to say that ‘alcoholism’ is a ‘disease.'”13

 II.
 Negative Results of the Disease Theory

-The disease concept of alcoholism removes the responsibility of alcoholics for their own behaviors.14 Dr. Peele says that “Perhaps the most dire consequence of the disease model of addiction is that it has encouraged the abdication of individual responsibility for outrageous conduct.”
+The disease concept of alcoholism removes the responsibility of alcoholics for their own actions.14 Dr. Peele says that “Perhaps the most dire consequence of the disease model of addiction is that it has encouraged the abdication of individual responsibility for outrageous conduct.”
 He thinks that “Creating a world of addictive diseases may mean creating a world in which anything is excusable.”15

 In the field of alcoholism, “unsupported beliefs are more acceptable than hard data.
 In some areas beliefs are so deeply entrenched that it is impossible to introduce factual knowledge at all.”16